mrfdev/CMI/Resources/FAQ/cmi-chat-format.md

 ---

-## Understanding group format and group message format
+## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Understanding group format and group message format

 In CMI's `config.yml` you will find two sections under the chat section.
 It's `GroupFormat:` and `GroupMessageFormat:`.
 But what is the difference?